 First approved in 2004, the Wolf Bay Village planned unit development included a commercial shopping center fronting Canal Road, just west of Cosmo’s, and 27 four-plex buildings with 108 units backing up to the West Perdido Avenue neighborhood on its north side.

 While the commercial part moved ahead with two strip malls that now include Snapper Lounge, China King, a gym, a liquor store and a Mexican restaurant, among other businesses, the apartment complex fell victim to the real estate market collapse during the Great Recession.

-Back before the council on Tuesday night, developer Jeff Lowe of The Fortis Company out of Shreveport, La., and Gulf Shores architect Sted McCollough were seeking master plan modifications, some of which were requested by the city’s community development department.
+Back before the council on Tuesday night, developer Jeff Lowe of The Fortis Company out of Shreveport, La., and Gulf Shores architect Sted McCollough was seeking master plan modifications, some of which were requested by the city’s community development department.

 decreased the complex from 27 buildings to 10 buildings at two stories apiece.